Skip to content

 dry_run: false

-Workflow handlers must be registered explicitly before the service starts:
+Explicit registration required.
+Wakeplane does not load or discover workflow handlers automatically.
+Every handler must be registered before the service starts:

 service, err := app.NewWithOptions(ctx, cfg,